eladkarako/exiftool-source/README.md

          by family.

-         A special tag name of "All" may be used to indicate all meta information.
+         A special tag name of "All" may be used to indicate all meta information (ie. -All).
 This is particularly useful when a group name is specified to extract all information in a group (but beware that unless the -a option is also used, some tags in the group may be suppressed by same-named tags in other groups).
 The wildcard characters "?" and "*" may be used in a tag name to match any single character and zero or more characters respectively.
 These may not be used in a group name, with the exception that a group